Djontleman/hi-lo-card-game/README.md

 - Run the game.js file (using node etc.)

 ## How to Play
 After the game is started by running the game.js file, the user will be prompted to enter the number of players (only 1 is currently supported).
+The user then chooses Aces high or Aces low.
 - Two cards from the top of the deck are laid out, one face-up and one face-down.
 - The player must then guess whether the face-down card is higher or lower than the face-up card.
     - If they are correct, they gain a point.